Tbwheeler94/Tbwheeler94/README.md

 ### Hi there 👋 welcome to my Github!

-- 🔭 I’m currently developing an interactive dashboard to calculate the levelized cost of energy (LCOE) and lifetime value of wind and solar projects in California.
+- ☀️🔋 Currently developing [energyexplorer.io](https://energyexplorer.io/), a Django dashboard to calculate the value of a utility-scale front-of-meter solar energy generation project in CA.
-- 🧐 Interests: The energy transition, zero-carbon energy deployment and financing, demand-side solutions to meeting climate goals
+- 🧐 Interests: The energy transition, zero-carbon energy deployment and financing, demand-side solutions to meeting climate goals.
+- 🤓 Languages/frameworks I've worked with: Django, Python, R Shiny, R, Frontend web dev (HTML, CSS, JS)
-- 🌱 I’m currently learning Django and improving my Javascript.
+- 🌱 I’m currently re-learning SQL.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love to surf 🌊🏄‍♂️ and I lived in the Philippines for a year 🇵🇭
+- ⚡ Fun fact: I love to surf 🌊🏄‍♂️ and am converting a utility van 🚐 into a camper van 🚐🏕️.

 ### A little bit about me